madariss5/BLACKSKYMD/HEROKU-DEPLOY.md

 # Deploying WhatsApp Bot to Heroku

-This guide provides detailed instructions for deploying the WhatsApp Bot to Heroku, addressing the common challenges of Heroku's ephemeral filesystem.
+This guide provides detailed instructions for deploying the WhatsApp Bot to Heroku, with a focus on proper configuration and maintenance.

 ## Table of Contents
 1. [Prerequisites](#prerequisites)